luc-vocab/gc/gc2_specs/SLEEPTRACK2_PHASES.md

 Phase 1
 =======
-Battery charging circuit and photon only
+Battery charging circuit and photon only.
+All pins of the photon will be exposed using 0.1" spaced through-holes, so that headers can be soldered on.
+In the very final version, these through-holes will not be present.

 Chips:
 * Headerless Particle Photon